Panmoni/yapbay-www/src/content/blog/yapbay-2025.md

 ## Technical Evolution

 ### Simplifying Our Approach
-After reflection and evaluation, I realized the Solidity contracts developed earlier this year were unnecessarily complex for an MVP.
+After reflection and evaluation, I realized the Solidity contracts developed in 2024 were unnecessarily complex for an MVP.
 This led to a comprehensive redesign of YapBay's architecture, focusing on producing a leaner, more efficient platform that can launch faster while maintaining our core value proposition.

 ### New Architecture
 The redesigned YapBay architecture now consists of: